 Yes.
 This will be a relationship in which we reciprocate the service by being an extension of their online marketing team.
-Sucuri will review our plugins, we’ll help them by reviewing their online practices from a website optimization point of view.
-Let’s face it, we can’t all be good at everything, they are great at (WordPress) security, but could use some help at online marketing and website optimization, and they recognize this, which is why we are going to help them get better.
+Sucuri will review our plugins; we’ll help them by reviewing their online practices from a website optimization point of view.
+Let’s face it; we can’t all be good at everything.
+They are great at (WordPress) security but could use some help with online marketing and website optimization, and they recognize this, which is why we are going to help them get better.

 To start, they have already received our ultimate review package in which we provide a thorough review of their SEO practice, website usability, and conversions.
 Have you seen their latest changes?

 Similarly, we’ve made the first improvements to our plugins based on their reviews, luckily showing no critical issues yet.

 Additionally, they will be working with us beyond just the code we ship.
-They will be working with us to improve our overall security posture as an organization and we’ll be leveraging their Website AntiVirus and Firewall products to ensure a safe online experience for all our online visitors.
-They are the premiere Website Security company and we rock at what we do, it’s only right we make full use of each others services.
+They will be working with us to improve our overall security posture as an organization, and we’ll be leveraging their Website AntiVirus and Firewall products to ensure a safe online experience for all our online visitors.
+They are the premier Website Security company, and we rock at what we do, it’s only right we make full use of each other’s services.